schmoelder/diss/doc/02_fundamentals/02_model_formulation.md

 \frac{\mathrm{d} q_i}{\mathrm{d} t} = k_{a, i} c_{i} \bar{q}_0^{\nu_i} - k_{d, i}\cdot q_i\cdot c_{0}^{\nu_i}
 ```

+where $k_{a, i}$ and $k_{d, i}$ are the adsorption and desorption rate constants.

 (reaction_models)=
 ## Reaction models

-Similarly to the binding models, multiple reaction models exist.
+Similarly to binding models, multiple chemical reaction models exist.
-For this work only the mass action law reaction is considered.
+In this work, only the mass action law reaction model is considered.

-The mass action law is a fundamental principle in chemical kinetics that states that the speed of a chemical reaction is proportional to the product of the concentrations of its reactants.
+The mass action law is a fundamental principle in chemical reaction kinetics that states that the rate of a chemical reaction is proportional to the product of the concentrations of its reactants.
-The model is suitable for most reactions; however, it is important to note that the concentrations are directly used for calculating the fluxes.
+This model is suitable for most reactions, though it is important to note that the model uses the concentrations of reactants and products to directly calculate reaction fluxes.
-Hence, the model only holds for dilute solutions under the assumption of a well-stirred reaction vessel.
+As a result, the model assumes dilute solutions and a well-stirred reaction vessel to ensure homogeneity.

-The net flux for component $i$ is given by
+The net flux for component $i$ is expressed as:

 ```{math}
 :label: mass_action